 We also saw Adam, the Shade, the Burghers of Calais, and the Gates of Hell to name a few.
 The Gates of Hell is a very impressive piece which depicts a scene from “The Inferno”, the first section of Dante’s Divine Comedy.
 A small version of the Thinker appears over the doorway in the Gates of Hell.
 Experts debate whether it is meant to be Dante, Adam or even Rodin himself.

-Rodin Museum in Philadelphia
+Rodin Museum Philadelphia

 The Rodin Museum also has a beautiful garden that contains some of Rodin’s most famous pieces.
 It was nice that I was able to recognize almost all of them.
 At the front are sculptures, including the Thinker, displayed as they are at Rodin’s tomb.
-Right at the entrance to the museum you find the Gates of Hell.
+Right at the entrance to the museum, you find the Gates of Hell.
 There are also some great pieces on the side of the museum including the Three Shades.
 Visiting the garden is always free.

-The Rodin Museum is small but it is packed with some fabulous pieces.
+The Rodin Museum in Philadelphia is small but it is packed with some fabulous pieces.
 You can easily see the museum in an hour.
 When we were there, we saw many budding artists that were working on sketches of the artwork.
 Some of my favorite pieces were the Kiss (a copy), the Athlete, the Cathedral, and Eternal Springtime.

 Rodin’s Works at the Metropolitan Museum of Art